top of page

 How alginate therapy works

-The good news is that alginate therapy’s effectiveness has been extensively tested by researchers.
+The good news is that alginate therapy as an LPR reflux treatment protocol has been extensively tested by researchers.
 The vast majority of studies in this field confirmed the positive effects of natural sodium alginate for LPR as silent reflux therapy without any known side effects.
+Unfortunately, most physicians are unaware of the benefits of alginate therapy for silent reflux, even though alginates for GERD have been used in Europe since the 1970s.

 We covered some evidence-based findings regarding alginate therapy in this article.

-Why is Nutritist’s Refluxter the best choice for LPR?
+Why is Nutritist’s Refluxter the best alginate for LPR?

-Nutritist Refluxter is the best alginate-bicarbonate supplement on the market today.
+Nutritist Refluxter is the best alginate supplement on the market today.

 If you have LPR you should be taking Refluxter by Nutritist.